xelphin/tiroche-scraper/README.md

 In `./Config/config.json` you can change whether or not you want to have images downloaded and whether or not you want to ignore certain links

+### Ignoring certain links

-Add to `./Config/ignoreLinks.txt` the links you want to ignore
+Add to `./Config/ignoreCertainPaintingPageLinks.txt` the painting page links you want to ignore

+The `./Config/ignoreCertainImageLinks.txt`gets updated with the painting's link from these pages

+If you already calculated (ran the program with the links you put in `./Config/ignoreCertainPaintingPageLinks.txt`) then you can write `true` in `ignoreCertainImageLinksAlreadyUpdated` in the `./Config/config.json` file.

 #### Ignore Links (sophisticated ignore)